TimeCaps: Capturing Time Series Data With Capsule Networks: Introduction

+To demonstrate the capabilities of TimeCaps, we selected two contrasting application domains: human electrocardiogram (ECG) signals and speech commands.
+ECG signals are one of the fundamental physiological measurements that enable the diagnosis of cardiac diseases.
+Pathological markers of ECG signals are encoded in the durations, amplitudes, shapes and intervals of the waveforms \cite{sornmo2005bioelectrical}.
+Computerised analysis of ECG can contribute towards accurate, fast, consistent and reproducible results aiding clinicians in better diagnosis.
+We demonstrate the suitability of TimeCaps in classification, characterisation, compression and reconstruction of ECG signals.
+Further, we demonstrate the robustness of TimeCaps for the classification task on a different signal domain instead of biological signals using short speech commands, resulting end-to-end trainable audio classifier.

-To this end, we make the following contributions in this paper, \begin{itemize} \item We introduce a new end-to-end trainable architecture which can simultaneously classify and encode raw signals as well as decode the encoded signal.
-In the case of ECG signals, our model was able to classify rare beats which had only few training samples. \item We give CapsNets the ability to learn temporal relationships in 1D signals and explore varieties of feature maps rather than single set of feature maps. \item To the best of our knowledge, we are the first to reconstruct a 1D signal with capsule networks. \item We surpassed the state-of-the-art by achieving 96.21\% accuracy on MIT-BIH dataset across 13 classes. \item We also show TimeCaps works well with the other types of TimeSeries data by conducting experiments on Google Speech Commands Dataset\cite{warden2018speech}. \end{itemize}
+More specifically, we make the following contributions. \begin{itemize} \item We introduce a new end-to-end trainable Capsule Network architecture that can simultaneously classify, encode raw 1D signals and decode the encoded signal. \item Our proposed network generates signal embeddings containing meaningful features of the input signal which can be directly use to identify the nature of the signal. \item To the best of our knowledge, we are the first to reconstruct a 1D signal with capsule networks. \item We extend CapsNets' abilities to learn temporal relationships in 1D signals and explore varieties of feature maps rather than a single set of feature maps. \item We surpassed the state-of-the-art by achieving 96.21\% accuracy on MIT-BIH ECG Dataset\cite{moody2001impact} across 13 classes.
+Our model can classify rare beats which had only a few training samples. \item We were able to achieve on-par classification results with the state-of-the-art on Google Speech Commands Dataset\cite{warden2018speech} on 30 classes. \end{itemize}

 The rest of the paper is organized as follows.
-In Section 2 we present related work.
-In Section 3 we explain the TimeCaps cells and the architecture and in Section 4 we present the experiments and the results.
-Section 5 concludes the paper.
+In Section \ref{sec:related_works}, we describe related work.
+In Section \ref{sec:method}, we explain the TimeCaps cells and the architecture, and in Section \ref{sec:results}, we present the experiments and the results.
+Section \ref{sec:conclusion} concludes the paper.